 The Dondola hinge system allows a controlled all-round instability and a trial when incorporated in a Wagner chair showed reduction of morbidity when compared to the chair without the system.
 However, there have been versions of floating, movable seats over the years with springs, rubber doughnuts, wobbly balls etc. Not hugely commercially successful, they lacked stability in sitting and so were tiring and uncomfortable particularly for the legs which had to be used to maintain the stability that was not provided by the seat.
 This may be the same with the Dondola free float but the website is uninformative on the mechanism.
 They say “Nowadays we spend up to 14 hours in a seated position.
 50% of all Germans suffer at least once a year from back pain, 25% already suffer chronically.
 For many this means a permanent psychological strain.
 The top priority for Wagner is to go against this and increase the performance by caring about the people’s well-being.
 The most important criteria when buying an office chair, is not if it moves, but how it moves!”

-In the context of the 2Tilt concept, movement is at the users command in the unstable intermediate mode.
 The 2T concept is simple and requires two STABLE positions. (‘stable’ is used in the ergonomic and not the engineering use of the term) and an unstable intermediate transition mode.
-With physiological benefits it can be considered as a mode the 2T becomes a Triple-Mode (3M) concept.
+With physiological benefits this can be considered as a mode the 2T then becomes a Triple-Mode (3M) concept.
+See 2T CONCEPT a full solution→

 - Effort, and abdominal muscle activity is required to bring the chair up from the reclining to the upright sitting mode.
 The frequency of this maneuver depends on the number of activities performed in this position As already described, position changes are important for the nutrition of the intervertebral disc which occurs with spinal movement and in particular by the pumping action of the compression/decompression when changing from a supine to upright posture.